Your Cost of Donating

 You may also need to pay for travel expenses, child/elder/pet care, and help with every-day activities while you’re recovering.

-You will also be committing to a lifetime of healthy living after you donate in order to protect your remaining kidney.
-At the very least, that means an annual physical exam that checks your kidney’s health, your general health, and your psychological wellbeing.
+You will also be committing to a lifetime of healthy living after you donate in order to protect your remaining kidney or the portion of liver you kept.
+At the very least, that means an annual physical exam that checks your kidney/liver health, your general health, and your psychological wellbeing.

-One study revealed living donors had out-of-pocket expenses of about $450 on average.
+One study revealed living kidney donors had out-of-pocket expenses of about $450 on average.
 But the range was wide, from as little as $10 to more than $10,000.
 A third of the donors also lost wages averaging about $2,700.
-Another study showed living donors had expenses that averaged about $1,300, and lost wages of about $5,500.
+That’s an average total loss of more than $3,000.
+Another study showed living kidney donors had expenses that averaged about $1,300, and lost wages of about $5,500 — a total loss of $6,800.

 How Much Will You Have to Pay?